 Whenever I take a ride, I ask the driver their opinion on driving for the service I’m using and its rivals.
 Uber is the market leader (~600 cities worldwide) and the only option besides cabs in many places, but I have received significant negative feedback about how the company treats its drivers.
-In contrast, drivers (most of whom have worked for Uber) for Fasten and Juno have spoken largely positively about these services, so I recommend trying out alternative ride hailing apps when possible.
-Unfortunately Fasten is currently only serving Boston and Austin, while Juno only covers New York.
+In contrast, drivers (most of whom have worked for Uber) for Fasten and Lyft have spoken largely positively about these services, so I recommend trying out alternative ride hailing apps when possible.
+Unfortunately Fasten is currently only serving Boston and Austin.
 (I hope to try out nonprofit RideAustin when I’m next there.)

 Though I have concerns about the rise of “self-employed” contractor drivers and what will happen if one of the competing companies achieves a lock on the ride-hailing market, the vast majority of drivers have told me that they are pleased to have the opportunity of making money by driving, with the flexible choice of work hours as the biggest draw.
 I’ve met many interesting drivers since I took my first ride in 2014, and expect to continue to meet more.